 Are you following the URS Rules 4(c)?
 If yes, which of the two cited methods do you use?

 URS Rules 4(c): The electronic copy of the Notice of Complaint may be provided via email or an emailed link to an online platform requiring users to create an account.

+Comment from George Kirikos: This one seems somewhat silly: "Are you following the URS Rules 4c"?
+Do you honestly expect anyone to answer with "No, you caught us!"
+Detection of non-compliance would obviously come from other sources, not the providers themselves.
+A better question is something like "What documentation/records do you maintain that provide proof of compliance with the relevant provider notifications to registrants?" (and then that could be audited/checked for actual compliance, rather than expecting anyone to answer with "No.")

 Do you have a view on the meaning of "a normal domain name lifecycle" (this phrase is used in Registrar Requirement 2 in the URS Technical Requirements)?